-These pickled jalapeños can be served with everything from eggs and toast for breakfast to roasted chicken at dinnertime.
+These pickled jalapeños can be served at any time of day: eggs and toast for breakfast, roasted chicken at dinner time, or Texas Caviar at game time.
 They also give an added kick to CHOW’s Extra-Spicy Bloody Mary.

 What to buy: Crab boil spice mix can be found next to the seafood counter at your local grocery store, or you can make your own.
 The dry and liquid versions can be used interchangeably.